Modern flat Earth beliefs: Social and experimental activities of skeptics and believers

-Organisations sceptical of fringe beliefs have occasionally performed tests to demonstrate the local curvature of the Earth.
-One of these, conducted by members of the Independent Investigations Group, at the Salton Sea on 10 June 2018 was attended also by supporters of a flat Earth, and the encounter between the two groups was recorded by the National Geographic Explorer.
-This experiment successfully demonstrated the curvature of the Earth via the disappearance over distance of boat-based and shore-based targets.
+Organisations sceptical of fringe beliefs have occasionally performed tests to demonstrate the local curvature of Earth.
+One of these, conducted by members of the Independent Investigations Group of the Center for Inquiry, at the Salton Sea on 10 June 2018 was attended also by supporters of a flat Earth, and the encounter between the two groups was recorded by the National Geographic Explorer.
+This experiment successfully demonstrated the curvature of Earth via the disappearance over distance of boat-based and shore-based targets.
+IIG founder Jim Underdown reported that the flat Earth supporters in attendance immediately rejected the results, denying the validity of the demonstration after the fact, and the discussion degenerated into tangents about Moon landing conspiracy theories and alleged NASA cover-ups.

 The 2018 documentary Behind the Curve followed two groups of American flat Earth believers who were attempting to gather first-hand empirical proof for that belief.
-One group from the YouTube show GlobeBusters used a ring laser gyroscope in an attempt to show the Earth was not rotating.
-Instead, they detected the actual 15-degree-per-hour rotation of the Earth, a measurement they dismissed as corrupted by the device somehow picking up the rotation of the "firmament".
+One group from the YouTube show GlobeBusters used a ring laser gyroscope in an attempt to show that Earth was not rotating.
+Instead, they detected the actual 15-degree-per-hour rotation of Earth, a measurement they dismissed as corrupted by the device somehow picking up the rotation of the "firmament".
 Another group used lasers in an attempt to show a several-mile stretch of water is perfectly flat by measuring the distance between the water level and the laser beam along three vertical posts.
 They were unable to align the beam as they expected to because the surface of the still water was in fact bent by several feet over the distance measured; the experiment was dismissed as inconclusive.
+Similar experiments involving lasers projected across a long, flat surface are deemed unreliable due to not taking into account atmospheric refraction and the divergence of light.